mikef-nl/azure-batch-rendering/plugins/blender28/README.md

 Currently available templates:

-- Render on Linux (Render a Blender scene using Ubuntu 16.04)
+- Render frames on Ubuntu 16.04 (Render a Blender scene using Ubuntu 16.04)
 - Distributed Render on Linux (Distributed rendering for Blender.
 Render frame tiles on multiple Ubuntu nodes with the CYCLES rendering engine.)
-- Render on Windows Server (Render a Blender scene using Windows Server)
+- Render frames on Windows Server (Render a Blender scene using Windows Server)
+- Render frames on Windows Server GPU Machines (Render a Blender scene using Windows Server GPU machines and the Blender CYCLES rendering engine)
 - Distributed Render on Windows Server (Distributed rendering for Blender.
 Render tiles on multiple Windows Server nodes with the CYCLES rendering engine)
-- GPU Render on Windows Server (Render a Blender scene using Windows Server GPU machines and the Blender CYCLES rendering engine)

 **Manage data** - Will take you to the screen where you can select and upload your data into a file group so that it can be referenced by your job.